Grand Orange Lodge of Scotland: Origins

-In the early 17th century, following the Nine Years' War, the Irish province of Ulster was colonised by Protestant settlers from Britain.
+In the early 17th century, following the Nine Years' War, the Irish province of Ulster was colonised by Protestant settlers from Great Britain.
 Most of the colonists came from the Scottish Lowlands and Northern England.
 This scheme was sponsored by the British monarchy as a way of controlling the mainly Catholic and Gaelic province.
 There was another wave of Scottish migration to Ulster during the Scottish famine of the 1690s.

-In the 'Glorious Revolution' of 1688, Catholic king James VII of Scotland and James II of England was overthrown and replaced by the Dutch-born Protestant king William of Orange.
+In the 'Glorious Revolution' of 1688, Catholic king James VII of Scotland and James II of England and Ireland was overthrown and replaced by the Dutch-born Protestant king William of Orange.
 This led to war in Ireland and rebellion in the Scottish Highlands.
 The mainly-Protestant armies of William (Williamites) defeated the mainly-Catholic armies of James (Jacobites).

 The Orange Order was founded in Ulster in 1795 – during a period of Protestant-Catholic sectarian conflict – as a brotherhood sworn to defend the Protestant Ascendancy and the Protestant British monarchy.
 Its name is a tribute to William of Orange.

 In 1798, Protestant British soldiers from Scotland were sent to Ireland to help suppress an Irish republican rebellion.
 These soldiers fought alongside Orange militiamen and, when they returned to Scotland, they founded Scotland's first Orange lodges.
 The Scottish Orange Order grew swiftly in the early 1800s, when there was an influx of working-class Ulster Protestant immigrants into the Scottish Lowlands.
 Many of these immigrants saw themselves as returning to the land of their forefathers.

 There was also a wave of Irish Catholic immigration to the Lowlands in this period, especially during the Great Famine.
 To gain an upper hand in their new home, and to differentiate themselves from the Irish Catholics, Irish Protestants showed their loyalty to 'king and country' through the medium of the Orange Order.

 The first Orange march in Scotland was held in Glasgow on 12 July (The Twelfth) 1821.
 It was accompanied by sectarian unrest between Protestants and Catholics.

 Scottish Orange Order leaders forged informal alliances with "anti-Popery" Tories to oppose Catholic emancipation in 1829 and Parliamentary Reform in 1831.